DETAILED ACTION

 Claim(s) 11-14, 21-22, and 25-27 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Colla (US 7,022,057).

 Regarding dependent claims 12, 13, 14, 21, 22, and 25 Colla discloses that the driven roller shift unit independently shifts each shaft of the pair of driven rollers at each end (see Fig. 1 and at least col. 4, lines 5-10).
-If either of the reference marks on the film materials is misaligned in the film materials' feed direction the control unit shifts both ends of the shaft of the driven roller corresponding to the film material where the misalignment is occurring depending on the misalignment (see Fig. 1 and at least col. 4, lines 5-10).
+In response to determining that either of the reference marks on the film materials is misaligned in the film materials' feed direction the control unit shifts both ends of the shaft of the driven roller corresponding to the film material where the misalignment is occurring depending on the misalignment (see Fig. 1 and at least col. 4, lines 5-10).
 The pair of driven rollers are installed upstream of and adjacent to a feed roller (21 or 22) that layers together and feeds the pair of film materials.

 Claim(s) 11-14, 21, 23, and 25 is/are rejected under 35 U.S.C.
 102(a)(2) as being anticipated by Ohnishi et al. (US 12,180,022).

 Regarding dependent claims 12, 13, 14, 22, 23, and 25 Ohnishi discloses that the driven roller shift unit independently shifts each shaft of the pair of driven rollers at each end (see at least col. 7, lines 20-55).
-If either of the reference marks on the film materials is misaligned in the film materials' feed direction the control unit shifts both ends of the shaft of the driven roller corresponding to the film material where the misalignment is occurring depending on the misalignment (see at least col. 7, lines 20-55).
+In response to determining that either of the reference marks on the film materials is misaligned in the film materials' feed direction the control unit shifts both ends of the shaft of the driven roller corresponding to the film material where the misalignment is occurring depending on the misalignment (see at least col. 7, lines 20-55).
 The pair of driven rollers are installed upstream of and adjacent to a feed roller (22) that layers together and feeds the pair of film materials (see Fig. 5B).
 The image-shooting unit is installed in the film materials’ path downstream of a feed roller that layers together and feeds the pair of film materials and forward of where the pair of film materials are sealed (see Fig. 5B).

 Claim Rejections - 35 USC § 103